Filing a Safety Complaint with OSHA

-Every worker has a right to a safe work environment.
-In fact, the federal law requires your employer to provide a workplace that is free from recognized safety and health hazards.
+Every worker has the right to a safe work environment.
+In fact, federal law requires your employer to provide a workplace that is free from recognized safety and health hazards.
 But how are you going to take action if there are dangerous health and safety concerns on the job?
 Read our latest blog to know when, where, and how to file a safety complaint with the Occupational Safety and Health Administration (OSHA):

 What if there are unsafe or unhealthy conditions at work?